petrutlucian94/charm-nova-compute/README.md

 default values.
 See the [Juju documentation][juju-docs-config-apps] for details on configuring applications.

+#### `config-flags`

+A comma-separated list of key=value configuration flags.
+These values will be placed in the [DEFAULT] section of the `nova.conf` file.

+#### `enable-live-migration`

+Allows the live migration of VMs.

+#### `enable-resize`

+Allows the resizing of VMs.

+#### `migration-auth-type`

+Selects the TCP authentication scheme to use for live migration.
+The only accepted value is 'ssh'.

+#### `customize-failure-domain`

+When MAAS is the backing cloud and this option is set to 'true' then all MAAS-defined zones will become available as Nova availability zones, and option `default-availability-zone` will be overridden.
+See section [Availability Zones][anchor-az].

+#### `default-availability-zone`

+Sets a single default Nova availability zone.
+It is used when a VM is created without a Nova AZ being specified.
+The default value is 'nova'.
+A non-default Nova AZ must be created manually (i.e. `openstack aggregate create`).
+See section [Availability Zones][anchor-az].

+#### `libvirt-image-backend`

+Specifies what image backend to use.
+Possible values are 'rbd', 'qcow2', 'raw', and 'flat'.
+The default behaviour is for Nova to use qcow2.

 #### `openstack-origin`

-The `openstack-origin` option states the software sources.
-A common value is an OpenStack UCA release (e.g. 'cloud:xenial-queens' or 'cloud:bionic-ussuri').
+States the software sources.
+A common value is an OpenStack UCA release (e.g.
-See [Ubuntu Cloud Archive][wiki-uca].
+'cloud:bionic-train' or 'cloud:focal-wallaby').
+See [Ubuntu Cloud
+Archive][wiki-uca].
 The underlying host's existing apt sources will be used if this option is not specified (this behaviour can be explicitly chosen by using the value of 'distro').

 #### `pool-type`

-The `pool-type` option dictates the Ceph storage pool type.
-See sections 'Ceph pool type' and 'RBD Nova images' for more information.
+Dictates the Ceph storage pool type.
+See sections [Ceph pool type][anchor-ceph-pool-type] and [RBD Nova images][anchor-rbd-nova-images] for more information.

 ## Ceph pool type